Lead Road Safety Audits

 TIMES: Please register at the Workshop by 8.45 am on Day 1.
 The program will commence promptly at 9.00am and finishes at 5.00pm on Day 1.
 Day 2 begins at 9.00am and finishes at 4.00pm.
 Morning and afternoon teas and lunch provided on both days.

-CAR PARKING: Paid parking is available at the Capitol Carpark parking station in Campbell Street (near the corner of George Street); however the venue is within walking distance of Central railway station.
+CAR PARKING: Paid parking is available at Venue.
+However the venue is within walking distance of Central railway station.

 ACCOMMODATION: Overnight accommodation is not provided for Delegates.
 You will need to organize your own accommodation if required.